thelindr/newspaper-assignment/README.md

 Done with the main task?
 Here's some ideas for things to continue with:

 1. Re-arrange the layout on the cards so that the author is above the title on mobile – but keep the existing layout for the other screen sizes.
 1. Implement the background color of the headlines as on kit.se.
-This is a little tricky but here's a great guide[here's a great guide](https://css-tricks.com/multi-line-padded-text/) to multiple approaches.
+This is a little tricky but [here's a great guide](https://css-tricks.com/multi-line-padded-text/) to multiple approaches.
+We have faith in you!
 1. Implement the same effect on hover as kit.se.